Crew listCrew list

 |Stoker John Turner||Wife, Mary Turner, 9 Ash Street, Burnley, Lancs||Linda Williams, Eileen Radford and Mike Radford||

-We are almost certain that this is Leading Stoker John Turner, identified by his daughter.
+This is almost certainly Leading Stoker John Turner, identified by his daughter.
 John is listed as Stoker in the casualty list, but here he has a Leading Hand's Killick anchor on his left sleeve.
 It is possible that he was rated up (either full or acting) in the boat, but that this did not make its way back to the Admiralty's records.
 His service record does not have a promotion on it.

 John (Jack) Turner was born on 17 May 1910 in Sheffield